ec500-software-engineering/case-study-mmark9/README.md

 the familiar socket function calls such as `open()`, `send()` and `read()`.
 In mastodon, WebSockets are mainly used to implement the streaming functionality that provides live updates about toots.
 - __doorkeeper__: OAuth2 provider
-- __paper__: paperclip: provides file upload and attachment functionaility
+- __paper__: paperclip: provides file upload and attachment functionality
 - __webpacker__: provides a means to manage dependencies between javascript modules within Rails applications
 - __sidekiq__: a job scheduler library for managing jobs in Ruby.
 During the lifecycle of the application, Mastodon will create
 `Sidekiq::Worker`s to handle background tasks such as updating feeds and displaying notifications
 - __Rails__:
-  - __Model__: In keeping with the __DRY__ principle each table defined in the postgresqll database instance have their equivalent ruby class file in `app/models`.
+  - __Model__: In keeping with the __DRY__ principle each table defined in the PostgreSQL database instance have their equivalent ruby class file in `app/models`.
 Models are implemented as Active Records which are defined in the Object/Relational Mapping (ORM) layer.
 This allows for a seamless mapping of tables to Ruby objects.
   - __View__: For templating, HTML abstraction markup language (`haml`) is used instead of the standard Embedded Ruby (ERB) templating.
 From looking at the process of converting ERB to Haml, it appears that Haml prefers a much less verbose